Droplitz

 Droplitz is a puzzle video game developed by Blitz Arcade and published by Atlus USA.
 It was released for Xbox Live Arcade, PlayStation Network, Microsoft Windows and iOS in June 2009.
 A sequel called Droplitz Delight was released for Windows Phone in May 2012.

 Reception

-The PC and PlayStation 3 versions received "generally favorable reviews", while the Xbox 360 version received above-average reviews, according to the review aggregation website Metacritic.
+The PC and PlayStation 3 versions received "generally favorable reviews", while the Xbox 360 version received "mixed or average reviews", according to the review aggregation website Metacritic.

 Since its release, the Xbox 360 version sold 6,740 units worldwide by January 2011.
 Sales moved up to 10,341 units by the end of 2011.